 Thus, the result follows. \end{proof}

-\begin{remark} On the first glance it appears that Theorem~\ref{thm:dirt_exact} gives smaller errors than Theorem~\ref{thm:dirt_approx}.
-However, this assumes that the two ratio functions in \eqref{eq:qk_exact} and \eqref{eq:qk_approx} are approximated with the \emph{same} FTT error $\epsilon_k$.
+\begin{remark} At first glance, it appears that Theorem~\ref{thm:dirt_exact} gives smaller errors than Theorem~\ref{thm:dirt_approx}.
+However, this assumes that the two ratio functions in \eqref{eq:qk_exact} and \eqref{eq:qk_approx} are approximated with the \emph{same} TT error $\epsilon_k$.
 Ideally this should also require the same number of degrees of freedom in TT cores.
-In practice this may not be the case: the exact ratio~\eqref{eq:qk_exact_ratio} carries the previous approximation errors in the term $\big( (\bar{g}_k \circ \bar{T}_k)(\bu) \big)^{-1}\,(\pi_k \circ \bar T_k)^\frac12(\bu)$, which can have a complicated structure that is difficult to approximate in FTT.
+In practice this may not be the case: the exact ratio~\eqref{eq:qk_exact_ratio} carries the previous approximation errors in the term $(\pi_k \circ \bar T_k)(\bu) \big/ ({\hat\pi}_k \circ \bar{T}_k)(\bu)$, which can have a complicated structure that is difficult to approximate in TT.
 In contrast, the approximate ratio involves only the target densities.
 For example, if the bridging densities $\pi_k$ were introduced by tempering, the ratio $r_{k+1,k} = \pi^{\beta_{k+1}-\beta_{k}}$ is just another tempered density.
-For this reason, DIRT built using the approximate ratio approach may be more accurate in practice. \end{remark}
+For this reason, DIRT built by the approximate ratio approach may be more accurate in practice. \end{remark}